Nicko van Someren: Businesses

 In 1996 van Someren, along with his brother Alex co-founded nCipher to build high speed cryptographic accelerators and hardware security modules. nCipher went public on the London Stock Exchange in October 2000, at the time valuing the company at around £450 million.
 In October 2008 nCipher was acquired by Thales Group.

 Van Someren was chief security architect at Juniper Networks, then joined Good Technology as CTO in 2011, and remained with Good until its acquisition by BlackBerry Limited in 2015.
 He was then appointed to be CTO of the Linux Foundation.

-In 2019, van Someren joined Absolute Software Corporation as CTO.
+In 2019, van Someren joined Absolute Security as CTO.

 Honours

 In 2008 van Someren was elected as a Fellow of the Royal Academy of Engineering.

 Work in computer security

 Van Someren has published numerous papers in the field of computer security.
 In 1998 he co-authored a paper with Adi Shamir introducing the concept of key finding attacks.
 A statistical key finding attack was used by van Someren to locate the signature verification keys used by Microsoft to validate the signatures on MS-CAPI plug-ins.
 One of these key was later discovered to be referred to as the NSAKEY by Microsoft, sparking some controversy.